 Plans submitted that do not address all of the points identified above, or do not include the requested additional documentation, will not be accepted and will be returned to the provider for completion.

-A variance is an exception to a specific requirement as described in Oregon Administrative Rule.
-It describes a specific alternative practice that continues to meet the individual’s support needs.
+A variance is an exception to a specific requirement as described in OAR.
+It describes a specific alternative practice that continues to meet the individual's support needs.

 A separate variance request is required for each OAR, individual and site.
 If an individual moves place of residence or work location, a new variance request must be filed and approved.

 A copy of the current approved variance must be maintained at the site and available for review.

 A capacity change request is a formal request to increase or decrease the licensed capacity of a 24-hour residential site.
 After discussion with the local CDDP, providers complete the

 Change of Capacity form.
 The provider submits the form directly to the I/DD Licensing Unit for review and approval.

 The I/DD Licensing Unit certifies, licenses and monitors providers.
 It is not involved in the provider enrollment or payment systems.
 All licensing activity (new entity, renewal, capacity change, closure) is reported nightly through an automated system to the eXPRS authorization and payment unit.

 Providers and CDDPs experiencing authorization or payment issues are directed to contact the eXPRS system for technical assistance through the following numbers: